weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 <PQTradeoffs />

+For information about how to configure PQ, see [Compression](developers/weaviate/configuration/pq-compression).

 ### What is Product Quantization?

 Quantization techniques represent larger vectors with a finite set of smaller vectors.
 A familiar example is rounding a number to the nearest integer.